 - Students and faculty will receive quality service learning support to meet their academic support needs.

 Academic Success Center

-The Academic Success Center at HCC helps students achieve success by helping students achieve these outcomes:
+The Academic Success Center at Honolulu CC helps students achieve success by helping students achieve these outcomes:

 - Demonstrate the use of self-management skills necessary to succeed in new and increasingly challenging academic environments.